-Wary, weary world slams doors shut, fearing omicron variantMonday, November 29, 2021
+Wary, weary world slams doors shut, fearing Omicron variantTuesday, November 30, 2021

-BRUSSELS (AP) — Countries around the world slammed their doors shut again to try to keep the new omicron variant at bay Monday, even as more cases of the mutant coronavirus emerged and scientists raced to figure out just how dangerous it might be.
+BRUSSELS, Belgium (AP) — Taking an act-now-ask-questions-later approach, countries around the world slammed their doors shut again to try to keep the new Omicron variant at bay yesterday as more cases of the mutant coronavirus emerged and scientists raced to figure out just how dangerous it might be.

 While the initial global response to COVID-19 was criticised as slow and haphazard, the reaction to the new variant came quickly.

-“This time the world showed it is learning,” said European Union Commission President Ursula von der Leyen, singling out South African President Cyril Ramaphosa for praise.
+“This time the world showed it is learning,” said EU Commission President Ursula von der Leyen, singling out South African President Cyril Ramaphosa for praise.
 “South Africa's analytic work and transparency and sharing its results was indispensable in allowing a swift global response.
 It no doubt saved many lives.”

-The World Health Organization (WHO) has praised Botswana as well as South Africa for quickly alerting the world to the presence of the new variant — and many have warned the countries should not be punished for their speed.
+The WHO has also praised Botswana as well as South Africa for quickly alerting the world to the presence of the new variant, and many have warned that the countries should not be punished for their speed.

-Despite the global worry, scientists cautioned that it is still unclear whether omicron is more alarming than other versions of the virus that has killed more than 5 million people.
+Despite the global worry, scientists cautioned that it is still unclear whether Omicron is more alarming than other versions of the virus.

-Dr Francis Collins, director of the National Institutes of Health in the United States, meanwhile, said no data as yet suggests the new variant causes more serious illness than previous versions.
+Dr Francis Collins, director of the US National Institutes of Health, said no data as yet suggests the new variant causes more serious illness than previous versions.